Performing Trade Studies Using Analyzer

 4. Click Run....

-You can create line plots which are great for presentations or personal choice, but you can also obtain the required information from the Table Page.
+You can create line plots that are great for presentations or personal choice, but you can also obtain the required information from the Table page.

-1. Bring the Table Page to the front when all runs are completed.
+1. Bring the Table page to the front when all runs finish.

 2. Use your cursor to expand the table of runs so that you can see all eleven (11) runs.

-3. This study gives us a much better understanding of where to position the satellite to give us the best overall inclination to assure maximum coverage of the whole ice cap.
-You can see that inclinations between 87 and 93 degrees will ensure us of at least 2000 plus seconds of maximum coverage of the ice cap during your analysis period.
+3. This study gives us a much better understanding of where to position the satellite to give you the best overall inclination to ensure maximum coverage of the whole ice cap.
+You can see that inclinations between 87 and 93 degrees will give you at least 2000 seconds of maximum coverage of the ice cap during your analysis period.

 5. Click No when asked to save the study.